 - 1. Carefully place the motherboard onto the standoffs located inside the chassis. - 2.
 Align the mounting holes with the standoffs. - 3.
-Align the connectors to the I/O shield and/or I/O cover (if separate). - 4.
-Ensure that the fan assembly aligns with the chassis vents according to the fan assembly instruction. - 5.
+Align the connectors to the I/O shield and/or I/O cover. - 4.
+Ensure that the fan assembly is aligned with the chassis vents according to the fan assembly instruction. - 5.
 Secure the motherboard with nine (9) screws (See next page for mount hole location).
 Ensure that each screw is lined up with and fastened to its corresponding standoff under the board.
 Double-check alignment to make sure nothing gets cross-threaded.

-Tip: If you have difficulty fastening some of the screws, especially near the I/O hub, first try to loosely fasten all other screws on the motherboard, but don't completely tighten the screws.
+Tip: If you have difficulty fastening some of the screws, especially near the I/O hub, first try to loosely fasten all other screws on the motherboard, but do not completely tighten the screws.
 This may help to hold the board in place, allowing you to thread and fasten the remaining screws.
 Once all screws are properly threaded, remember to go back and tighten the rest of the screws.

-6. See the picture on the next page for the locations of standoff holes for the Z690 CLASSIFIED.
+6. See the picture below for the locations of standoff holes for the Z590 FTW WIFI.
+Note that the middle screw location is only available after removing the upper M.2 heatsink.

 - 1. All safe locations to secure the board to a standoff are circled in blue. - 2.
-Keep in mind that when the screws are installed, but not fully tightened, the motherboard should have 1-2mm of movement; this can help when mounting cards or tight-fits with other components. - 3.
-Once the board is properly aligned, be sure to fully-tighten the board to the chassis before proceeding.
+Keep in mind that when the screws are installed, but not fully tightened, the motherboard should have 1-2mm of movement.
+This movement can help when mounting cards or if you have tight-fits with other components. - 3.
+Once the board is properly aligned, be sure to completely fasten the board to the chassis before proceeding.

-Installing M.2 Devices
+Installing M.2 devices